-Menopause in women younger than 40 years of age is called premature menopause or premature ovarian failure.
-Menopause occurring between 40-45 years of age is called early menopause, Diagnosis of ovarian failure due to a premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long term medical follow-up.
-The following information does not apply to women who are having radiotherapy as part of their cancer treatment.
-The information here does not replace medical advice and may or may not be relevant to your own circumstances.
+Menopause in women younger than 40 years of age is called premature menopause or premature ovarian insufficiency (POI)/ failure.
+Menopause occurring between 40-45 years of age is called early menopause.
+Diagnosis of premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long term medical follow-up.

 What are the consequences of loss of ovarian function?

-- Loss of fertility, which for many women may be devastating.
+- Infertility, which for many women is devastating.

 - Symptoms of oestrogen deficiency.
 These include hot flushes, mood change, sleep disturbance, joint aches, dry vagina or poor lubrication during sexual arousal.
 These symptoms may occur even while the woman is still having menstrual periods.
 The onset of symptoms may occur gradually or suddenly.

-- Emotional turmoil.
+- Psychological distress with increased rates of anxiety and depression.
 Women often feel confused, sad, jealous of other women’s pregnancies or old before their time.
-Psychological counseling can ease this distress.
+Psychological counselling can ease this distress.
 Support from the woman’s partner, family and friends is important.

-- Long-term consequences include osteoporosis and, possibly, accelerated hardening of the arteries.
+- Long-term consequences include osteoporosis and cardiovascular disease.

-- Women must also cope with the diagnosis of cancer or severe medical illness which has necessitated the use of chemotherapy and the related long term consequences.
+- Women must also cope with the diagnosis of cancer or severe medical illness which has necessitated the use of chemotherapy/ radiotherapy and the related long-term consequences.

 Diagnosis of Early Menopause

-- At present there is no specific predictor of early menopause although several biochemical markers are under investigation.
+- At present, there is no specific predictor of early menopause although several biochemical markers, such as anti-mullerian hormone, are under investigation.

-- For many young women, childbearing is only a distant possibility some time in the future, so making such decisions can be overwhelming, especially after a recent diagnosis of cancer.
-It is important to seek help and support from doctors, family and friends, professional counselors and support groups when necessary.
+- For many young women, childbearing is only a distant possibility sometime in the future, so making decisions for fertility preservation can be overwhelming, especially after a recent diagnosis of cancer.
+Providing counselling and support is recommended.

-- The desirability of becoming pregnant where a woman has cancer or severe medical illness is a decision she needs to consider after consultation with her treating doctors.
+- The safety of becoming pregnant where a woman has had cancer or a severe medical illness is a decision she needs to consider after consultation with her treating doctors.

 - For those women who have developed early menopause, some women decide to opt for a childfree life, others may want to adopt or foster children.
 Some women try IVF or drugs to stimulate egg production but these have a low chance of success.
-Most women with early ovarian failure who achieve pregnancy use eggs from another woman donated either anonymously or by a friend or relative.
-All donors are screened for transmissible diseases which reduces the risk but does not take it away completely.
-Another option is achieving pregnancy using embryos donated by another couple.
+Donor oocytes or embryos are the only reliable method of achieving a pregnancy for a woman with POI.

-- Some women who have chemotherapy remain fertile, but if a pregnancy is not desired or is inadvisable contraception should be used.
+- Some women who have chemotherapy remain fertile, so if a pregnancy is not desired or is inadvisable, contraception should be used.